Generic Name: palonosetron (injection) (PAL oh NOE se tron)

 How is palonosetron given?

-Palonosetron is injected into a vein through an IV.
+Palonosetron is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Palonosetron is usually given 30 minutes before chemotherapy, or right before you are given anesthesia for surgery.

 What happens if I miss a dose?